-The Company will make milestone payments totaling up to an additional \$52.5 million for each exclusively licensed program upon the initiation of later stage clinical trials and upon the approval of exclusively licensed products in various jurisdictions.
-In addition, the Company will pay Precigen tiered royalties ranging from low-single digit to high-single digit on the net sales derived from the sales of any approved IL-12 products and CAR products.
-The Company will also pay Precigen royalties ranging from low-single digit to mid-single digit to mid-single digit on the net sales derived from the sales derived from the sales of any approved TCR Products, up to a maximum royalty amount of \$100.0 million in the aggregate.
-The Company will also pay Precigen 20% of any sublicensing income received by the Company relating to the licensed products.
+The Company will also make milestone payments totaling up to an additional \$52.5 million for each exclusively licensed program upon the initiation of later stage clinical trials and upon the approval of exclusively licensed products in various jurisdictions.
+In addition, the Company will pay PGEN tiered royalties ranging from low-single digit to high-single digit on the net sales derived from the sales of any approved IL-12 Products and CAR Products.
+The Company will also pay PGEN royalties ranging from low-single digit to mid-single digit on the net sales derived from the sales of any approved TCR Products, up to a maximum royalty amount of \$100.0 million in the aggregate.
+The Company will also pay PGEN 20% of any sublicensing income received by the Company relating to the licensed products.

-The Company is responsible for all development costs associated with each of the licensed products, other than Gorilla IL-12 products.
-The Company and Precigen will share the development costs and operating profits for Gorilla IL-12 products, with the Company responsible for 80% of the development costs and receiving 80% of the operating profits, and Precigen responsible for the remaining 20% of the development costs and receiving 20% of the operating profits.
+The Company is responsible for all development costs associated with each of the licensed products, other than Gorilla IL-12 Products.
+The Company and PGEN will share the development costs and operating profits for Gorilla IL-12 Products, with the Company responsible for 80% of the development costs and receiving 80% of the operating profits, and PGEN responsible for the remaining 20% of the development costs and receiving 20% of the operating profits.

-Precigen will pay the Company royalties ranging from low-single digits to mid-single digits on the net sales derived from the sale of Precigen's CAR products, up to \$50.0 million.
-There have been no royalties from net sales under the License Agreement for the three and nine months ended September 30, 2019.
+PGEN will pay the Company royalties ranging from low-single digits to mid-single digits on the net sales derived from the sale of PGEN's CAR products, up to \$50.0 million.